mdn/yari/copy/plus/features/ai-help.md

 > Get real-time assistance and support

-AI Help, available for both free and paid MDN Plus subscribers, utilizes GPT-4 Turbo technology from OpenAI to enhance the MDN experience.
+AI Help, available for both free and paid MDN Plus subscribers, utilizes OpenAI GPT-3.5 for free users and GPT-4 for paying subscribers to enhance the MDN experience.
 It offers quick and effective access to MDN's broad database.
 It specializes in searching and summarizing MDN content to directly address your queries.
 Additionally, for web development queries not covered in MDN, AI Help draws on its external knowledge, always indicating when the sources are from outside MDN.

 ## Key Features